bhavesh-chainani/topic_modelling/README.md

 4. scripts
     - /wikipedia_scraping.py - contains the script to extract wikipedia articles in different languages and save the dataframe in input/ folder
     - /topic_modelling.py - contains the script to identify the language, preprocess and group the data using LDA
-    - /hyperparameter_tuning - contains an example of in-depth hyper-parameter tuning done to account for different parameters so as to maximise coherence score.
-    - /topic_modelling_further_analysis.ipynb - contains some examples of hyperparameter tuning done
+    - /topic_modelling_full_analysis.ipynb - contains some examples of hyperparameter tuning done
 5. files
    - /input - contains the input dataframe for running the topic modelling algorithm
    - /output - contains the output dataframe, coherence plot and visualisation file for each language [en, ru, it]